ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * Add the Verifier authority `$crypto-key-type-choice` to the `ev`.`addition`.`authority` field.

-Add the `addition` ECT to the ACS.
+* Add the `addition` ECT to the ACS.

+Otherwise, do not add the `addition` ECT to the ACS.

 ### Examples for optional phases 5, 6, and 7 {#sec-phases567}